ddfreyne/stoneship-site/content/cv.md

 > %subtitle%
 > November 2017 – present

-* Migrated the infrastructure to an Infrastructure-as-Code setup, using Terraform and Ansible, making erroneous changes easy to roll back, and improving consistency between similar pieces of infrastructure.
+* Migrated the infrastructure to an Infrastructure-as-Code setup, using Terraform and Ansible, making erroneous changes easy to roll back, and improving consistency between similar pieces of infrastructure

-* Introduced monitoring and alerting to the entire tech department, using Prometheus, Alertmanager, and Grafana.
+* Introduced monitoring and alerting to the entire tech department, using Prometheus, Alertmanager, and Grafana

-* Removed large parts of unused infrastructure and improved resource usage of overprovisioned infrastructure, resulting in a 25% decrease in infrastructure operating costs.
+* Removed large parts of unused infrastructure and improved resource usage of overprovisioned infrastructure, resulting in a 25% decrease in infrastructure operating costs

-* Tightened security across the board, from setting up firewall rules to eliminating non-HTTPS traffic.
+* Tightened security across the board, from setting up firewall rules to eliminating non-HTTPS traffic

-* Defined (and partially automated) procedures for employee tech offboarding and security incident response.
+* Defined (and partially automated) procedures for employee tech offboarding and security incident response

 ### Software Engineer, SoundCloud